XtratusCloud/terraform-provider-azureipam/docs/resources/reservation.md

 - `description` (String) Description text that describe the reservation, that will be added as an additional tag.
 - `reverse_search` (Boolean) New networks will be created as close to the end of the block as possible?.
 Defaults to `false`.
 Changing this forces a new resource to be created.
-- `smallest_cidr` (Boolean) New networks will be created using the smallest possible available block? (e.g. it will not break up large CIDR blocks when possible) .Defaults to `false`.
+- `smallest_cidr` (Boolean) New networks will be created using the smallest possible available block? (e.g. it will not break up large CIDR blocks when possible).Defaults to `false`.
 Changing this forces a new resource to be created.

 ### Read-Only

+- `block` (String) Block where the reservation have been created.
 - `cidr` (String) The assigned and reserved range, in cidr notation.
 - `created_by` (String) Email or identification of user that created the reservation.
 - `created_on` (String) The date and time that the reservacion was created.